estuary/flow/site/docs/concepts/README.md

 in a Git repository using familiar developer workflows (often called "GitOps").

 These files use the extension `*.flow.yaml` or simply `flow.yaml` by convention.
-As a practical benefit, using this extension will activate Flow's VSCode integration and auto-complete.
+As a practical benefit, using this extension activates Flow's VS Code integration and auto-complete.
-Flow integrates with VSCode for development environment support, like auto-complete, tooltips, and inline documentation.
+Flow integrates with VS Code for development environment support, like auto-complete, tooltips, and inline documentation.

-Depending on your catalog, you may also have TypeScript modules, JSON schemas, or test fixtures which are also managed in your git repository.
+Depending on your catalog, you may also have TypeScript modules, JSON schemas, or test fixtures which are also managed in your Git repository.

 Whether you use the UI or Git-managed specifications is up to you, and teams can switch back and forth depending on what's more familiar.